dsambrano/good_coding_practices/_posts/computational-modeling/2022-10-03-selecting-a-model.md

 ## Takeaways

-**[Estimated Read Time 20 mins]**

 In this blog you will learn the basics of computational modeling.
 Specifically you will learn:
-- What is a computational model?
-- Why you should use computational models?
 - How to implement a computational model with an example.
   - Model Selection
   - Ammedding a Model to suit your needs